KSMaan45/waywes/README.md

 4. Execute script ```./waybash.sh```

-**Note you can use use options 1-4 without root but option 5 need script to run as root**
+**Note: you can use use options 1-4 without root but option 5 need 6 script to run as root**

 ## Usage